devoteam-se/devolunch/README.md

-# DevoLunch
+# Devolunch

 ## Description

-DevoLunch is an lunch app used for providing the todays lunch menus nearby the office.
+Devolunch is an app that presents today's lunch menu on scraped restaurants.
+Check [scraper](/server/src/scraper/README.md) for how to add more restaurants.

 The hosted version can be found at: https://www.malmolunch.se.

 ## Technologies

-DevoLunch is built with the following tools:
+Devolunch is built with the following tools:

 - Frontend: React v18
 - Backend: Node.js 18 w/ express